-Mr. Jekielek: Well, so there’s this tweet, and I mean, this has gotten a lot of responses let’s just say, but he says, “Here’s my take on the world’s richest man buying Twitter.”
+Mr. Jekielek: Well, so there’s this tweet, and this has gotten a lot of responses, let’s just say.
+But he says, “Here’s my take on the world’s richest man buying Twitter.”
 He says, “He’s great with car and rocket, but I’m concerned his personal deals will stop the fight against disinformation on social media.
 The problem on Twitter hasn’t been too much content moderation.
 It’s too much hate.”

 Mr. Jekielek: So this is actually something really interesting.
 This whole approach that Durham is taking is very atypical to anything that a special counsel government attorney would typically do, but he’s basically feeding off of the defense strategy in a sense.
-And I mean, we were jokingly calling it pleading gate, right?
+We were jokingly calling it pleading gate, right?
 And I think, the more this happens, right, the more this happens, it makes me think it is almost pleading gate.

 But they went one step further, which I thought was their critical error from the beginning.
 They went to the judge and they filed a pleading for the world to see that said the case should be dismissed.
 John Durham doesn’t have enough evidence to indict our client.
 And this entire prosecution is basically malicious and based on fake news, fake evidence.